bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.3.0 [Beta]
+    - UI enhancements
+        - Applied a modern look & feel to the whole UI
         - Added a standard menu bar with various options
             - Rearranged the "Tools" tab across the menu bar
             - Moved UI preferences to the menu bar
             - The visibility of the menu bar can be toggled from the keyboard mapping UI / Control+M
-        - The visibility of the menu bar will be remembered between runs
-    - UI enhancements
-        - Applied a modern look & feel to the whole UI
         - Moved main UI tabs to the left, and replaced text headings with icons
             - Tabs can now also be cyled using the CapsLock key
             - Improvements to UI tooltips
             - Improvements to UI alignment
+            - Increased the size of locomotive icons
         - Autonomy
             - Consolidated start / stop buttons onto the Locomotive Control tab of the autonomy UI
         - Routes